Compliance with Federal Tax Law

 Federal Regulations for Lobbying & Political Campaigns

 During an election year, nonprofit organizations are severely limited concerning participation in political campaigns.
 In fact, corporations granted tax exemption as nonprofits are completely prohibited from either indirectly or directly acting on behalf of a candidate running for public office.
-However, certain non-partisan activities may be allowed, depending on the circumstances.
-Examples include:

 - Non-partisan voter educational programs and publications